 Or second, staff complaints arise because they are unsure how this change is good for them.
 In other words, we managers have inadequately explained why the change benefits the employee.
 Even if that employee payoff is a rather abstract concept like “improving quality”, they need to hear it, probably multiple times.
 We will come back to this later in this post.
 Before we do, let’s look at the types of complaints and why they do.

 Complaints about time

 In private mental health practice, clinician pay is based on the money collected from client fees.
-Collections determines pay.
+Collections determine pay.
 Therefore therapists want non-billable activities kept to a minimum.
-And yet for a business to thrive, therapists must do several additional time-consuming tasks.
+And yet, for a business to thrive, therapists must do several additional time-consuming tasks.
 They must complete session records, make collateral contacts with referrers, participate in meetings, connect with referrers in the community, etc. And none of that time is billable.

 Staff complain when work relationships change

 Clinicians join a practice at specific points in history.
 Yet all organizations are constantly adjusting.
 The local environment changes.
 Processes are reorganized in response.
 Staff comes and go; relationships change as new roles are defined.
 All is fluid.
-And of course, staff react to each of these changes.
+And, of course, staff react to each of these changes.
 Inevitably some will like the old ways better.

 Staff become comfortable with their local set of relationships.
 Yet those relationships change in response to growth, reassignment of job assignments, or even whose office is next to mine.
 But when there are too many changes all at once, complaints are certain to arise.